 We are happy to see Big Rock Brewery back again this year with their family of all natural craft beers and Rock Creek Cider.
 We are also excited to offer some pre-mixed beverages as well as red and white wine.
 Make sure to deposit your Big Rock cups in the compost bins!

 Drink Tickets are $6 each and are transferable between the Mainstage Beer Garden and the Daytime Beer Garden.
-This year our Daytime Beer Garden, located in the NE corner of the park, will be open Thursday night and Friday afternoon.
-Come for post-work drinks!

 We remind you that the festival is a family event and we urge you to drink responsibly.

 Please visit the Regina Farmers’ Market on Saturday from 9am to 1pm for delicious foods and delightfully crafted goods.
 The Market will be set up on Scarth Street this year.

 Mackenzie Art Gallery presents an interactive art experience!
 Details TBD.

 Common Weal Arts Collective presents an interactive art experience!
 Details TBD.

 Buffalo People Arts Institute and the City of Regina invite you to join them!